 2. It is Still a Progression Exercise

 Ultimately, no matter how many arguments we craft, one thing is certain: the classic pull-up offers more benefits.
 From back workout to guaranteed core activation and more tension in the biceps, the classic pull-up reigns supreme.

 This does not mean that the Australian pull-up is not a great exercise, only that, at some point in your fitness journey, you will move to pull ups.
-Challenging yourself more is only natural, and you will run out of variations for the Australian pull-up at some point.
+Challenging yourself more is only natural, and you will run out of variations for the Aussie pull up at some point.